hauensteina/katagui/README.md

 $ heroku apps:create my-katagui
 ```

-You probably want to change the name `my-katagui` to something less generic to
+You have to change the name `my-katagui` to something less generic to
 avoid name collisions.

 To get the code from github, let's add a second remote repo `github` to pull from: